KyleM157/jettywatch/index.markdown

 I'm hoping the wind forecast comes down a bit.
 Given the short period swell, it'd be better to see lighter winds.
 Best surf will be in the early AM on the incoming tide, but it's too early to get into wave height at this point.
 From what I'm looking at, waist-stomach high is a reasonable estimate.

+Update: Swell heights are trending larger.
+This could be a really fun day.
+Pretty much a choose your own adventure in terms of wave heights.

 Notes: Conveniently timed low tide for the AM.
 Wind is forecasted to be pretty strong which isn't ideal.
 If the wind is as strong as forecasted, a bigger board will be the call.
+Swell heights are still bouncing around, but this was a solid model run.

-Best board: Longboard or (maybe) a groveler
+Best board: TBD

 ### Friday 12/12

 See the detailed forecast [here](/2025/12/06/Swell-Event-Notes)

+**I've attached two model runs here to show variation in the outputs**

 | Time   |   Swell Height |   Period |   Wave Direction |   Energy Percentile |   Wind Speed | Wind Direction   |
 |:-------|---------------:|---------:|-----------------:|--------------------:|-------------:|:-----------------|